Dasharo/docs/docs/kb/edk2-capsule-updates.md

 [public-key cryptography][wiki-pkc] (the concepts most relevant here: key pairs and subkeys).
 This security mechanism uses a root key pair like this:

-1. Public key is embedded into the firmware at build time.
+1. Public key is embedded into the firmware at build time (one key is enough, but using multiple keys is also supported).
 2. Private key is used to (indirectly, via a subkey) sign capsules.
-3. Signature embedded in the capsule is validated against the public key when an update is attempted to decide whether the perform the update.
+3. Signature embedded in the capsule is validated against the public key when an update is attempted to decide whether to perform the update.

 Things to note: